Plan the WEKA system Installation

 Backend servers

-Note: A network port can either be dedicated to the WEKA system or run the WEKA system with other applications.
+A network port can be dedicated exclusively to the WEKA system or shared between the WEKA system and other applications.

 Clients

-Clients can be configured with networking as above, which provides the highest performance and lowest latency, but requires compatible hardware and dedicated core resources.
-If compatible hardware is not available, or if allocating a physical core to the WEKA system is problematic, the client networking can be configured to use the kernel UDP service.
-In such cases, performance is reduced, and latency increases.
+Clients can be configured with networking as described above to achieve the highest performance and lowest latency; however, this setup requires compatible hardware and dedicated CPU core resources.
+If compatible hardware is not available or a dedicated CPU core cannot be allocated to the WEKA system, client networking can instead be configured to use the kernel’s UDP service.
+This configuration results in reduced performance and increased latency.

 Last updated